loadmill/loadmill-node/README.md

 - `-l, --load-test` Launch a load test.
 - `-s, --test-suite` Launch a test suite.
 If set then a test suite id must be provided instead of config file.
 - `--additional-description <description>` Add an additional description at the end of the current suite's description - available only for test suites.
-- `--labels <labels>`, Add a comma separated string representing an array of labels (e.g. 'label1,label2'), in order to run flows by providing their assigned labels - available only for test suites.)
+- `--labels <labels>`, Run flows that are assigned to a specific label.
+Multiple labels can be provided by seperated them with "," (e.g. 'label1,label2').
 - `-w, --wait` Wait for the test to finish.
 - `-n, --no-bail` Return exit code 0 even if test fails.
 - `-q, --quiet` Do not print out anything (except errors).